20 of the Most Exciting and Badass New Cars of 2018

 The Jeep Wrangler is rightfully among the most iconic American nameplates.
 2018 is being kind to the Willys Jeep successor as all-new model lurks just around the corner.
 The JL generation of arguably the best dedicated off-road SUV on the market plays on a nostalgia card.
 The JL Wrangler will reminisce the TJ generation which ran between 1997 and 2006.
 At least its raked grille and round headlights will.
 Otherwise, it’s the same good old Wrangler.
 Similar to its predecessor or not, it’s still one of the most anticipated vehicles of the model year 2018.

 The sixth gen Mustang has been around since 2015 and it was high time for an update.
 The 2018 Ford Mustang finally brings the first substantial refresh to what seems like an ageless design.
 Apart from rejuvenating cosmetic changes, the new Mustang also brings a few technical changes.
 Most notable of which is dropping of the V6.
 Other than that, new models boast an increase in power, new optional 10-speed auto transmission, retuned dampers, new anti-roll bars, and revised rear suspension bushings.
+The 2018 Mustang is arguable one of the most badass cars ever made.
 Now, all we have to do is to sit back and await the Camaro’s response.

 The new Z4 is still in the works.
 Alongside its mechanical twin that’s supposed to become the next-gen Toyota Supra.
 While Japanese version of the car certainly garners more attention, it’s the BMW that’ll come first.
 The new Z4 prototype has already debuted during the summer 2017 and production model is supposed to feature as much as 80% of its concept’s parts.
 A lineup of turbocharged 4 and 6 cylinders is also in the works, but old school manual transmission is nowhere to be found, it would seem.